 The removal of teeth or a tooth extraction is a common procedure performed in a dental clinic.
 The reason for tooth extractions in a child could be due to trauma, extensive decay or wobbly teeth.
 Baby teeth are usually replaced by permanent teeth.

-Firstly, the patient will often be administered local anaesthetic.
+Firstly, the patient will often be administered the local anaesthetic.
 Once numbness is felt, slight movements are made with forceps for a simple extraction to loosen and remove the tooth.
-Then some gauze is placed at the site and you close your mouth gently until a clot is formed.
+Then some gauze is placed at the site and you close your mouth gently until we check to see if it looks fine.
 We will try to ensure that our patients are kept relaxed and comfortable through every stage of the procedure.
-Our friendly dentists will be able to provide you with post-operative care and medication to help you progress with a quick and effective recovery.
+Our friendly dentists will be able to provide you with post-operative care and medication to help your recovery.

 When you have a damaged tooth it is important to act proactively in order to prevent ongoing issues and reduce the need for tooth removal or associated extraction costs.